IamRaunakDey/simple-quiz-app/QUIZ-APP/README.md

-This is a simple quiz app run on flusk
+This is a simple quiz app run on Flask